 - There are approximately 500 current members in AIS SIGHCI.

 This increasing trend of interest and enthusiasm was exhibited by the large number of submissions and the high level of participation during the last few years.
 A meta/mega track is necessary so that (1) it is possible to attend to specific research areas within HCI in MIS, (2) more HCI researchers can be involved, play important organizing roles, and make an impact in this area, and (3) the overall reviewing process for submissions in this area can be more efficiently and better managed.

-We are pleased to announce that The DATA BASE for Advances in Information Systems (DATA BASE) has agreed to publish expansions of the best, completed papers from participating minitracks at the HCI track at AMCIS 2007.
-Our special thanks go to the co-editors of DATA BASE, Dr. Tom Stafford and Dr. Patrick Chau, for their support of HCI research and AIS SIGHCI.
+We are pleased to announce that the International Journal on Human-Computer Studies (IJHCS) has agreed to publish expansions of the best, completed papers from participating minitracks at the HCI track at AMCIS 2008.
+Our special thanks go to the Editors-in-Chief of IJHCS, Dr. Enrico Motta and Dr. Susan Wiedenbeck, for their support of HCI research and AIS SIGHCI.
 Continuing the AIS SIGHCI tradition, we believe that this fast-tracking opportunity with a high-quality refereed academic journal will promote HCI research in the MIS community.
-The guest editors for this special issue will be Matt Germonprez, Traci Hess, Nancy Russo, and Chuck Kacmar.
+The guest editors for this special issue will be Matt Germonprez, Chuck Kacmar, and Gabe Lee.

-HCI researchers wishing to participate in this fast-tracking opportunity should submit their papers to the participating HCI mini-tracks listed below.
+HCI researchers wishing to participate in this fast-tracking opportunity through the AMCIS HCI track should submit their papers to the participating HCI mini-tracks listed below.
 SIGHCI’s policies regarding fast-tracking with SIGHCI sponsored special journal issues and best paper awards at conferences are available at http://sigs.aisnet.org/sighci/sig_policies/.

 Hedonic Information Technologies: Online Games, Interactive Entertainment, and Lifestyle Computing